 Donating to the charities

-Finally, with 50% of my membership fee donating to the charities Bloodwise and Marie Curie, I’m helping to make a small difference.
+Finally, with 50% of my membership fee donating to the charities Bloodwise and Marie Curie in 2019, I’m helping to make a small difference.
 We never know when we might need this support ourselves or close friends and family.

 Let’s try to be the best we can 💙